jasdeepkhalsa/react-redux-saga-boilerplate/README.md

 By default, the generated project uses the latest version of React.

 You can refer [to the React documentation](https://reactjs.org/docs/react-dom.html#browser-support) for more information about supported browsers.

+## Acknowledgements

+* This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)
+* A shout out to the creators of `react`, `redux`, `react-redux` & `redux-saga` - your fantastic documentation has really helped in the creation of this app
+* The open source community for actively taking time to share useful patterns and code for writing React apps